 Understanding Devon Energy's Unusual Options Activity

-Devon Energy (NYSE:DVN) shares experienced unusual options activity on Friday.
-The stock price moved up to $28.52 following the option alert.
+Devon Energy (NYSE:DVN) shares experienced unusual options activity on Wednesday.
+The stock price moved down to $27.79 following the option alert.

 - Sentiment: BULLISH